 The Program seeks to address this gap by harnessing the potential of renewable energy in conflict-affected areas based on the following assumptions:

 - Recent advances in renewable energy technology, declining costs and international mobilization following the Paris Climate Agreement present a unique and potentially revolutionary new opportunity to address problems associated with intractable conflict, particularly in climate-affected states.
-Renewable energy offers cheap, clean and reliable power to millions of people without access to electricity in parts of Africa and Southeast Asia, the two regions most severely impacted by climate change;
+Renewable energy can offer cheap, clean and reliable power to millions of people without access to electricity in parts of Africa and Southeast Asia, two of the regions most severely impacted by climate change;

 - Renewable energy provides a potentially powerful new entry-point for peace building by facilitating cooperation between conflict parties on an issue, and creates energy infrastructure that is reliable, clean, scalable and easily distributed.

 We have developed three initial models for delivering energy/peace benefits, in order to help prove the concept and demonstrate the potential opportunities.
 We are also working on developing a new financing mechanism that is designed to specifically support the deployment of renewable energy in conflict and crisis-risk settings.

 Model 1, Relief camp settings: We are launching pilot projects in large Internally Displaced Persons (IDP) camps in South Sudan, and a cluster of refugee camps in Chad and Kenya.
 Leveraging the international humanitarian footprint, we will demonstrate how a transition to solar power in such contexts can offer both a cheaper energy solution, while building long-term energy infrastructure and building blocks for peace for local communities.
 We are also exploring the applicability of this approach in other settings, including Northern Iraq and Myanmar.